Pork Roast Carnitas-Style

 Makes 16 servings.

-*Or, if you use a paste-style soup base, add it to the water/citrus mixture and stir to dissolve.
+*Or, if using a paste-style soup base, add it to the water/citrus mixture, stirring to dissolve.

 **When using raw onions in a recipe or as a condiment, always soak the onion in ice water after you have chopped or sliced for at least several minutes.
 Drain thoroughly just before using.
 This removes the unpleasant taste out of the onion, leaving it sweet tasting and crisp.
 Even the pickiest eater will like raw onions prepared this way.